weDevsOfficial/wp-project-manager/readme.txt

 **[Kanban Board for WordPress](https://wedevs.com/products/plugins/wp-project-manager-pro/kanban-board/)**

-   * Create unlimited custom boards according to your need
+   * Create unlimited custom kanban boards according to your need for better workflow visualization.
-   * Drag and drop tasks from one board to another anytime
+   * Drag and drop tasks from one board to another anytime.
-   * Create new task right from any board whenever you want
+   * Create new task right from any board whenever you want.
-   * Get an exact idea of the current stages of all the tasks from one place
+   * Get an exact idea of the current stages of all the tasks from one place with Kanban board.

 **[Gantt Chart for WordPress](https://wedevs.com/products/plugins/wp-project-manager-pro/gantt-chart/)**

-   * Observe the duration of the tasks through horizontal bar graphs
+   * Observe the duration of the tasks through horizontal bar graphs.
-   * Change beginning and finishing dates of the tasks or projects
+   * Change beginning and finishing dates of the tasks or projects.
-   * Assess dependencies among different tasks and subtasks
+   * Assess dependencies among different tasks and subtasks with Gantt charts.

 **[Time Tracker](https://wedevs.com/products/plugins/wp-project-manager-pro/time-tracker/)**